 The latter I can live with — no one will miss Motion Sense, I promise — but I thought Google's implementation of secure 3D face unlock, and the relatively widespread adoption across the developer community, heralded good things for the future of Android biometrics.
 But here we see Google prevaricate in the name of aesthetics (and, according to spokespeople I talked to, cost) and revert to a rear fingerprint unlock.

 That fingerprint sensor is good in a classic way, and works perfectly.
 Instead of using an in-display fingerprint sensor, which is slower and less secure, Google made the decision to put experience before spec, and in this case I think it was the right move.
-Still, I will miss how quickly the Pixel 4 unlocked.
+Still, I miss how quickly the Pixel 4 unlocked.

 The second trade-off is the loss of the wide-angle front-facing camera from the Pixel 3 series.
 I loved this addition to the Pixel in 2018, and thought it made it the best phone for taking selfies, period.
-Last year, with all of the sensors crowding the top of the Pixel 4, Google combined the 75-degree and 97-degree fields of view into a single still-wide 87-degree camera.
+In 2019, with all of the sensors crowding the top of the Pixel 4, Google combined the 75-degree and 97-degree fields of view into a single still-wide 87-degree camera.
 With the Pixel 5, that's been reduced to 80-degrees, so if you're someone like me who prefers taking wider selfies, this change is going to feel like a setback of sorts.

 The third trade-off, which is probably going to be more significant for some people, is the reduction in sound quality over previous Pixel phones.
 Famously, the Pixel 2 and Pixel 3 featured dual front-facing speakers, and they were loud enough, and even bassy enough, to rival the best in the industry.
-With the Pixel 5, Google still claims it phone has dual speakers, but the front-facing element is now hidden behind the display, using a transducer projecting through the glass.
+With the Pixel 5, Google still claims its phone has dual speakers, but the front-facing element is now hidden behind the display, using a transducer projecting through the glass.

 The sound is thin and relatively quiet, which forces the downward-facing speaker to work twice as hard.
-Cover up that bottom port and the phone barely makes a peep, even at the highest volume, and comparing sound output to the Pixel 3 or Pixel 4, or even any modern flagship from Samsung or LG, makes it clear Google took some liberties with the driver itself.
+Cover up that bottom port and the phone barely makes a peep, even at the highest volume, and comparing sound output to the Pixel 3 or Pixel 4, or even any modern flagship from Samsung or OnePlus, makes it clear Google took some liberties with the driver itself.
 There's a boominess to the sound that borders on distortion, veiling the midrange and treble.
 It's Google's weakest speaker in years, and a total disappointment.